2025 Children’s Map Competition

 Sources

 - Bevington-Attardi, Dierdre.
 2021.
-Personal Communication.
+Personal communication.

 - Tyner, Judith.
 2019.
 Women in American Cartography: An Invisible Social History.
 United States: Lexington Books.